Faced with a variety of pressures in a fast-paced market, converters are turning to new technologies, meeting demand with innovation.

-Technology: We see digital printing increasingly becoming a key print medium.
+We see digital printing increasingly becoming a key print medium.
 Through the combination of imaging technologies, press operator capabilities and material science, brand owners can cost-effectively execute marketing strategies that are extremely proactive instead of reactive.
 It’s a capabilities environment where speed-to-market is a full reality.

 Doing business globally offers tremendous opportunities for converters, especially where you have an established relationship with a brand owner looking to expand globally.
 The ability of converters to respond to the geographic needs of CPGs, regardless of their market locations, will be greatly enhanced by material suppliers with the requisite supply channels.
 In order to take advantage of these opportunities and effectively compete, I see deeper partnerships developing between converters and material suppliers as a way to make this happen.

-Industry Consolidation: Consolidation in the US converter industry will continue.
+Consolidation in the US converter industry will continue.
 As the economy improves, investment capital will become more readily available.
 In that environment, I think we’ll start to see the trend to consolidate accelerate a bit.
 At WS Packaging, we’ve been busy due to our ability to generate excess cash through our IMPACT initiatives.
 Opportunities continue to remain strong, so I see conversion continuing into the coming years.

-Sustainability: Operationally, the industry as a whole has to embrace sustainability.
+Operationally, the industry as a whole has to embrace sustainability.
 It is here and a key component of doing business.
 So in that context, it’s a constant factor in the equation.
 You cannot effectively compete without being committed to it.
 We have a responsibility to ensure our manufacturing processes are as green as possible and our waste streams are clean.
 Those efforts are directly related to how we manage our overall operations.
 All converters must take this position.

 Material suppliers are a key factor in the equation and therefore must be as equally committed in order to make sustainability economically viable.
 For example, the down-gauging of materials shows great promise.
 Combining that material science with what we do on the converting side is critical if we’re going to continue to deliver value to our packaging customers.